RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Abstract

 \section{Abstract}

 Higher frequencies that are introduced in 5G networks cause rapid signal degradation and challenge user mobility.
 In recent studies, a conditional handover procedure has been adopted for 5G networks to enhance user mobility robustness.
-In this paper, mobility performance of the conditional handover is analyzed for 5G mm-Wave systems with beamforming.
-In addition, a random access procedure is proposed that increases the chance of contention-free random access during handover, which reduces signaling and interruption time.
-Results show that the overall failure performance improves with conditional handover scheme and the contention-free random access rate increases for the proposed random access scheme.
+In this paper, mobility performance of the conditional handover is analysed for 5G mm-Wave systems with beamforming.
+In addition, a resource efficient random access procedure is proposed that increases the chance of contention-free random access during handover, which reduces signaling and interruption time.
+Moreover, simple, yet, effective decision tree based supervised learning method is proposed to minimize the handover failures that are caused by beam preparation phase of random access procedure.
+Results reveal the trade-off between contention free random access and handover failures.
+It is also shown that the optimum operation point of random access is achievable with proposed learning algorithm for conditional handover.